AndreyTokmakov/JavaSpring/Database_JPA_Experiments/README.txt

 );

-GRANT ALL PRIVILEGES ON test_db.* TO 'admin'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON test_database.* TO 'admin'@'%' WITH GRANT OPTION;